diegomelgoza/Data-Analysis/README.md

 ## Nashville Data Cleaning Project

 With this project, I demonstrate my expertise in data cleaning and preparation using SQL queries.
-With a messy and unstructured dataset at hand, I employ various SQL techniques to transform the data into a clean, consistent, and reliable format.
+I employ various SQL techniques to transform the data into a clean, consistent, and reliable format.

 ## Starbucks Food Project

-I analyzed the menu of a Starbucks location.
+I analyzed the menu of a Starbucks location by looking at the nutritional facts of each item in the data set.